Never Back Down: No Surrender: Cast

 Ron Smoorenburg appears uncredited as Case's first opponent.
 Evan Peters appears as Max Cooperman in a flashback scene from Never Back Down 2: The Beatdown.

 Production

 Filming started in Thailand in June 2015.

 Sequel

-A sequel, titled Never Back Down: Revolt, was released on November 16, 2021.
+A standalone sequel titled Never Back Down: Revolt, was released on November 16, 2021.
 Kellie Madison directed the film and a new cast includes Olivia Popica, Michael Bisping, Brooke Johnston, Vanessa Campos, Diana Hoyos, Neetu Chandra and James Faulkner.